ArutyunyanA/Django-e-commerce-platform/README.md

 - **Coupon Management**: Users can apply discount codes at checkout.
 - **Real-Time Product Recommendations**: Recommendations are updated based on user behavior, providing a personalized shopping experience.

+## Project Structure

+- `accounts/` - Contains the authentication app with forms for login, logout, password change/reset, and user registration.
+- `orders/` - Order-related models and views for order processing and invoice generation.
+- `products/` - Models and views for handling products, categories, and recommendations.
+- `static/` - Static files (CSS, JS) for styling the pages.
+- `templates/` - HTML templates for rendering views.
+- `settings.py` - Configuration for the project, including Stripe integration, Celery, and Redis settings.

+## Security

+- **HTTPS Support**: Ensure secure connections with HTTPS (use SSL certificates in production).
+- **Password management**: Includes secure user registration, login, and password reset functionality.
+- **CSRF Protection**: All forms include CSRF protection to prevent cross-site request forgery.

-## Screenshots
+## Requirements

-Include screenshots of your main pages here to demonstrate the UI and key features.
+- Python 3.10+
+- Django 4.x
+- Celery
+- RabbitMQ
+- Redis
+- Stripe API

 ## Contributing

-If you’d like to contribute to this project, please fork the repository and create a pull request.
+If you’d like to contribute to this project, feel free to fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License.